ninjasphere/sphere-factory-reset/factory-package/src/README.md

 		d. scan the serial id of the first sphere

 	3. Connect the mini-USB cable to the sphere under test

 	4. Connect the power cable to the sphere under test

 	5. Wait for the 10 symbol to appear

 	6. Perform tests 10, 20, 30, 40 and 50

+	When the operator goes off shift, they should enter QUIT for the next serial number.
+This will cause the program to exit and allow the next operator to scan their own barcode.

 REVISION HISTORY
 ----------------
+1.0.2 - Refinements to process notes.
 1.0.1 - Updated process notes.
 1.0.0 - Initial release